-I did what about all of us do and started reading online on what the best raised dog beds are.
-During my research, I stumbled upon a website called pet bed finder and they had a whole section with raised dog beds with stairs and if you are interested you can find it here https://petbedfinder.com/dogs/raised-with-stairs/.
+I did what all of us do and started reading online on what the best-raised dog beds are.
+During my research, I stumbled upon a website called pet bed finder and they had a whole section with raised dog beds with stairs and if you are interested you can find it here https://petbedfinder.com/dog-beds/.

 Although I am not sure if the stairs will work for Mopsy and I have to see how that works.
 If the steps are too hard on here I can always change it to a raised dog bed.

-Either of these options will keep her of the cold floor and keep her muscles warmer.
+Either of these options will keep her off the cold floor and keep her muscles warmer.

 I have not decided on a particular model yet but I am sure that it will help my dog to stay healthy longer and not being in pain to get up after laying down for a longer period of time.

 If you have any experience with dogs getting older and having muscle pain because they lay on the cold floor and came up with a solution feel free to leave a comment or contact me.